Claiming Dependents on Your Federal Tax Return

 A child can only be your dependent until his 19th birthday unless he's a full-time student.
 If so, you can continue to claim him as a dependent until he reaches age 24.
 There's no age limit for children who are disabled.

 If the child works, he cannot contribute more than half to his own support for the year.
 This is different from the tax laws that applied prior to 2005 when a taxpayer had to provide more than half the support for the child.
 According to IRS Publication 501, total support includes what you spend to provide:

 The child must live with you for more than half the year.
 Time spent away at college doesn't count as living away.
 More than half a year means, at a minimum, six months and one day, so if you share custody, you might want to keep a log of where the child spends each night.

 You can also claim a qualifying relative as a dependent.
 Some relatives must live with you in your home for the full year, but exceptions exist for close relatives like your parent, grandparent, sibling, niece, or nephew.

 If your dependent must live with you because he's not closely related to you, your relationship can't violate local law.
 For example, you can't claim a married individual as your dependent if your state prohibits co-habitation with a married person, even if you meet all the other criteria.

 Domestic partners can be claimed as dependents under the qualifying relative tests.

-The Internal Revenue Service will inevitably audit tax returns when two or more taxpayers attempt to claim the same dependent.
+The IRS will inevitably audit tax returns when two or more taxpayers attempt to claim the same dependent.
 Its computer will throw up a red flag that the dependent's Social Security number has been entered on two or more tax returns.
 Only one taxpayer can win in this situation.
 The losing taxpayer will probably have to pay additional taxes, plus penalties and interest.